steadylearner/Steadylearner/post/rust-How to build sitemap for images with Rust.md

     Ok(())
 }
 ```

-The code snippet is long.
-But  I thought that it is the time to inlcude the enitre code snippet for it is the last post for sitemap with Rust.
-You can refer to the entire code snippet or take just necessary for your project.
-What we should include for the sitemap.rs or main.rs were
+The main points for the code snippet above are

-1. **Giving ownership of the process** to write sitemap to variable **sitemap_writer**
-(It is important to include this code to the rest of the code to work)
+1. **Giving ownership of the process** to write sitemap to variable **sitemap_writer**(It is important to include this code to the rest of the code to work)
 2. **Consider only first letter** of user input
 3. Note that **sitemap_write** variable is used again for this process.
-For normal process to write sitemap from **static path** and **the datas from the data** were ended before.
-We start to write **sitemap index** to chain other sitemaps before the end of writing entire sitemap.xml file.
+Because normal process to write sitemap from **static path** and **the datas from the data** were ended before, We start to write **sitemap index** to chain other sitemaps before the end of the entire process to write **sitemap.xml**.
-4. The code here is to easily chain other .xml sitemap format
+4. The code used here is to easily chain other **.xml** sitemap format.
-5. Use `for in` loop again to **use .xml files typed by user** at the process 4.
+5. Use `for in` again to **use .xml files typed by user** at the process 4.
-6. **End the entire process to write sitemap.xml** and pass the process to question users to whether they want to write sitemap.txt  file also or not
+6. **End the entire process to write sitemap.xml** and pass the main control to question users **whether they want to write sitemap.txt** file also or not.

-and that was all to explain the process to include image_sitemap.xml built before.
-You can use it to chain other .xml format sitemap also.
-It would be easy following the code snippet above.
+and that was all to explain how to include image_sitemap.xml in main **sitemap.xml**.

+You can use it to chain other .xml files for sitemap also.

 <br />

 ## 3. Conclusion

+I hope you could include your sitemap for images with Rust.

-That was a long code snippet and post.
-But I hope it worth reading and including it inside your project.
-With the help from the [Rust Sitemap Crate][Rust Sitemap Crate], we could save our time to write our **sitemap.xml** easily.
+With the help from the [Rust Sitemap Crate], we could save our time to write our **sitemap.xml** with Rust.

-If you read the other posts also, the main part of API of  the crate is
+The main API of the crate is

 ```rust
 let url_entry = UrlEntry::builder()